 We made it into Nevada right around sunset and now really did head straight to Vegas.

 Like I said at the beginning of this post, our road trip before San Diego and Las Vegas happened because of a destination wedding for very good friends.
 While I loved our road trip, their wedding was the highlight of our trip!
 That being said, we only stayed in Las Vegas for 24 hours.
-Not big fans of the lights and mayhem Vegas is know for, we marveled at the lights on the The Strip, toasted our life long friends and then, sadly, returned home.
+Not big fans of the lights and mayhem Vegas is known for, we marveled at the lights on The Strip, toasted our life long friends and then, sadly, returned home.

 Here are just a few photos from our day in Las Vegas.

-Update: You will be happy to know that five years and one healthy baby boy later, these two love birds are still very much in love and happily married.
+Update: You will be happy to know that seven years and one healthy baby boy later, these two love birds are still very much in love and happily married.
 It was the perfect ending to our road trip from San Diego to Las Vegas for sure!